Entering the European market for candles

 Importer specifications

 You should pack candles according to the importer’s instructions.
-They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s order specifications.
-These are part of the purchase order.
+They have their own requirements for packaging materials, filling boxes, palletisation and stowing containers.
+Always ask for the importer’s order specifications, which are part of the purchase order.

 Damage prevention

 Proper packaging minimises the risk of damage caused by shocks.
 How an item is packaged for export depends on how easily it can be damaged.
-Packaging should ensure that the items inside a cardboard box cannot damage each other.
+Packaging should ensure that the items inside a box cannot damage each other.
 It should also prevent damage to the boxes when they are stacked inside the container.
-Packaging therefore usually consists of outer and inner cardboard boxes.
-The inner boxes are filled with protective materials like bubble wrap or paper.
+Packaging therefore usually consists of inner and outer cardboard boxes.
+The inner boxes are filled with protective materials or clever partitioning with corrugated cardboard.

 Dimensions and weight